 Paris – a city renowned for café culture, fashion, romance and art.
 The city is one of architectural and aesthetic splendour.
 Sheridan&Co embarked upon a la flânerie in the city, which is French for a free-spirited stroll soaking up the energy and beauty of Paris.

-From strolls in within the historic district of Le Marais, to the key retail are of The Triangle d’Or (Golden Triangle), our wanders led us on a path of discovering inspiration and innovation on cobbled Parisian streets.
+From strolls in the historic district of Le Marais, to the key retail area of The Triangle d’Or (Golden Triangle), our wanders led us on a path of discovering inspiration and innovation on cobbled Parisian streets.
 Here are three new openings that caught our attention.

 Citadium 65 Av. des Champs-Élysées, 75008 Paris, France